 - Remove the motorcycle from the lift stand.

 - Remove the lift stand.

-- To park the motorcycle, insert plug-in stand into the left side of the wheel spindle.
+- To park the motorcycle, insert plug-in stand

+into the left side of the wheel spindle.

-Remove the plug-in stand before riding.
+Remove the plug-in stand before starting on a trip.

 - Remove the motorcycle from the lift stand.

 - Remove the lift stand.

-- To park the motorcycle, press side stand to the ground with your foot and lean the motorcycle on it.
+- To park the motorcycle, press side stand

+to the ground with your foot and lean the motorcycle on it.